tinusaur/guides/docs/hello-world/Run-sample-program.md

 ## Run a Test Program

-Prerequisites:
-+ The USB programmer must be plugged in a USB port on your computer.
+1. Plug the USB programmer in a USB port on your computer.
-+ The board must be connected to the USB programmer.
+2. Connect the Tinusaur board to the USB programmer.

-1. Start the IDE.
+3. Start the Arduino IDE.
-2. Copy the follwing code to the IDE editor:
+4. Copy the follwing code into the Arduino IDE editor:
 ```
 >void setup() {
 }